Riya10031/dp-203-azure-data-engineer/Instructions/Labs/2-Analyze-Files-in-Azure-Databricks.md

    ![Create storage by clicking confirm.](./images/24-06-25-12-2.png)

-1. Connect the notebook to your cluster, and follow the instructions it contains; running the cells it contains to explore data in files.
+1. Connect the notebook to your cluster, and follow the instructions it contains; run the cells it contains to explore data in files.

    ![Create storage by clicking confirm.](./images/24-06-25-12-3.png)